dat-ecosystem-archive/discovery-channel/readme.md

 - `dns` - default `undefined`, if `false` will disable `dns` discovery, any other value type will be passed to the `dns-discovery` constructor
 - `dht` - default `undefined`, if `false` will disable `dht` discovery, any other value type will be passed to the `bittorrent-dht` constructor
+- `hash` - default `sha1`. provide a custom hash function to hash ids before they are stored in the dht / on dns servers.

 By default hashes are re-announced around every 10 min on the dht and 1 min using dns.
 Set `dht.interval` or `dns.interval` to change these.